rackerlabs/design-system/_component_design/toast.md

 ## When to use

-- A toast notification provides information that a user can act upon.
-Toasts incorporate an optional tertiary CTA that navigate the user out of the current page or context.
+Use toast when you want to notify the user that a system operation has occurred.
+For example, use toast when you want to:

+- Notify the user that an operation was successful.
+- Notify the user that an operation resulted in an error.
+- Provide information to the user about an operation.

+Do not use toast to notify the user of promotional or marketing material, such as the announcement of a new feature.

-- Do **not** use this pattern for actions that are in context to the page or region - use an [alert bar]({{site.baseurl}}/components/alert-bar.html).
+Do not use toast for actions that are in context to the page or region.
+For those cases, use an [alert bar]({{site.baseurl}}/components/alert-bar.html).
-- Do **not** use a toast notification for promotional or marketing material such as the announcement of new features.

 {% endcolumn %}